 Indian Academy of Pediatrics (IAP) has updated its recommended immunization schedule for children of ages 0-18 years, based on current scientific evidences.
 Excerpts from the changes in the schedule are as follows: Stand alone vaccine for Measles will now be history.
 Now even 9 month old babies’ immune system can get a kick start to … Read moreUpdates in IAP Immunization schedule

-Immune Defense Army Humans are blessed with an immune system which can recognize foreign invaders and fight them like an army in a battle.
-The army constitutes of various types of White Blood Cells (WBCs), each contributing to the defense mechanism with their own special set of tasks.
-Antigen Presenting Cells (APC’s), a type of … Read moreVaccines, the trainers of our Immune Defense Army
+Immune Defense Army Humans are blessed with a competent immune system, which can recognize any foreign invader and fight it like an army does, in a battle.
+This army constitutes of various types of White Blood Cells (WBCs).
+Each type of WBCs contributes to the defense mechanism, with their own special set of tasks.
+A … Read moreVaccines, the trainers of our Immune Defense Army

 A box full of information, that can store your precious records, and even tells you what to do, when and why.
 Here comes Vacccinebox.
 A new way of managing your immunization.
 You can read about all the available vaccines and the diseases that are vaccine preventable.
 Get access to the most recent immunization schedule carefully … Read moreVaccinebox is here!!